 The chilly celebration has grown so much in popularity that it’s as much (if not more) fun as Halloween.
 The annual FDGD takes place Friday to Sunday, March 8 to 10.

-There are plenty of FREE (especially as a spectator) and cheap activities throughout the cool festival, including the Parade of Hearses, Coffin Race, Ice Turkey Bowling, Fix A Frozen Flat, Salmon Toss, Frozen Dead Poets Society open readings and pancake breakfast.
-If you want to participate, events have entry fees ranging from $5 (turkey bowling or salmon tossing) to $75 (coffin race.)
+There are plenty of FREE (especially as a spectator) and cheap activities throughout the cool festival, including the Parade of Hearses, Coffin Race, Frozen T-Shirt Contest, Ice Turkey Bowling, Fix A Frozen Flat, The Newly Dead Game, Frozen Dead Poets Society open readings and pancake breakfast.
+If you want to participate, events have entry fees ranging from $10 for the costumed polar plunge to $75 for the coffin race.

 Plus, there’s amazing live music all weekend — a $20 wristband gets you into all three heated music tents.
 And that’s just the tip of of the iceberg!

 For a full review of the event schedule, including times and costs, click here.